jeeachoi/DEVisual_Shiny/README.md

 Or install locally.

 ### Run the app
-To launch WaveCrest GUI, in R run: grDevices, gplots, SCPattern
+To launch GUI, in R run: grDevices, gplots, SCPattern

 > library(shiny)